alexjasson/templechess/README.md

 - Continue loop

-- If we're counting moves in the tree search function, we don't need to traverse each pawn move like above, we can ust get a bitboard of all the pawn moves (left, right, single push, double) and then count the moves on it.
+- If we're counting moves in the tree search function, we don't need to traverse each pawn move like above, we can ust get a bitboard of all the pawn moves (left, right, single push, double push) and then count the moves on it.
 Since we're not actually playing these moves on our board rep.